nhaar/CPOSTList/notes.md

 This song is an original song.

 # Medieval Party Town
-This song is an original song.nIt is the first song to use the medieval party motif
+This song is an original song.
+It is the first song to use the medieval party motif

 # Medieval Forest Theme
-This song is an original song.nIt uses the medieval party motif
+This song is an original song.
+It uses the medieval party motif

 # Medieval Party Battle
 This song is an original song.